alh1m1k/WebKeyboard-for-StarCitizen/README.md

 system factory reset,
 host rebooted,
 local storage version change,
-system wide settings change,
-page that has been overwritten by the user change(most likely after firmware update) it initial (compiled) state, client system error, invalid localStorage data, device screen too small or incorrectly oriented, ...and more.
-Some of that event are just notification some requre user iteraction.
+"system wide" settings change, page that has been overwritten by the user change(most likely after firmware update) it initial (compiled) state, client system error, invalid localStorage data, device screen too small or incorrectly oriented, ...and more.
+Some of that event are just notification some require user interaction.

 > [!WARNING]
-> Invalid ssid, password or wifi type may fall host in trap state.
+> Invalid ssid, password or wifi type may force host to fall in trap state.
 > "factory reset" is only solution, but it will not help it invalid data provided by `config.h`

 ### Security